lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 requires structuring the code base and development flow as expected by `west`.
 We use a [T3 Forest Topology](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-t3).
-for the workspace.
-This means creating a workspace for our LF Zephyr applications where we manage both LF source files and the Zephyr RTOS sources.
+for our workspace.
+This means that we create a workspace where multiple different LF Zephyr projects can be hosted together with a single copy of the Zephyr RTOS sources.

-To interact with the Lingua Franca Compiler we provide custom `west`-extensions which invoke `lfc` before building the Zephyr application.

 ## Prerequisites
 - Linux or macOS development system.
 (The guide is written for Linux)